In a recent NYT post, “I Would Do Anything for Stimulus But I Wouldn’t Do That (Wonkish)”, Paul Krugman writes:

 OK, I don’t think that’s right.
 To spend, the government must persuade the private sector to release real resources.
 It can do this by collecting taxes, borrowing, or collecting seignorage by printing money.
 And there are limits to all three.
 Even a country with its own fiat currency can go bankrupt, if it tries hard enough.

-Krugman is correct to say that “the government must persuade the private sector to release real resources” in order for the government to spend.
-In MMT, this is the fundamental purpose of taxation.
-By imposing a tax obligation on the private sector, the government creates a demand for the currency.
-The private sector must sell some resources (including labor resources) to the government in exchange for the fiat money it needs to meet its tax obligation.
+A currency-issuing government can never run out of what it alone issues at will (i.e. currency), and so can never be forced into bankruptcy.
+But Krugman is correct, and in complete agreement with MMT, when he writes that “the government must persuade the private sector to release real resources” in order for the government to spend.
+This is the appropriate focus when it comes to the currency issuer: real resources, not finance.
+And this is MMT’s focus.
+In MMT, the fundamental purpose of taxation is to transfer some real resources to the public sector.
+Imposition of a tax obligation that can only be extinguished (i.e. finally settled) in the government’s own money (in the form of reserves) ensures a demand for the currency.
+Non-government must sell some resources (which may include labor services) to the government in exchange for the funds it needs to meet its tax obligation.
 The tax obligation provides space for public-sector activity by limiting the private sector’s command over real resources.

 Krugman’s article drew a response from Galbraith, which Krugman reproduces in a follow-up post, “More on Deficit Limits”: